-A bruised heel happens when an injury crushes blood vessels in the muscles and soft tissue of the heel.
-Repetitive movements and overuse injuries, such as from jogging in ill-fitting shoes, can cause this bruising.
-In most cases, elevation, ice, and rest can ease the pain.
+A bruised heel happens when an injury or repetitive movements crush blood vessels in the muscles and soft tissue of the heel.
+Bruised heel treatments may include elevation, ice, and rest.

 A bruise to the heel, sometimes called a heel contusion, is an injury to the soft tissue in and around the heel.
 This causes bleeding under the skin, though the skin does not break.
 A sudden blow to the heel, such as from a fall, can also lead to bruising.